Last Updated on 9 months by DIARYNIGRACIA

 The programs I prepared are generally more concerned with the practical issues of setting goals and achieving results.

-To share the adjustment stages, from beginning, to culture shock, mental isolation, to acceptance and integration.
+To share the adjustment stages, from the beginning to culture shock, and mental isolation, to acceptance and integration.

-To give advice on financial management, career building, love, relationship, family and Kuwait matters, with words of encouragement.
+To give advice on financial management, career building, love, relationships, family and Kuwait matters, with words of encouragement.
 With the following objectives;

 *To facilitate one’s own thought processes in order to identify solutions and actions rather than to take a wholly directive approach